 In its award citations, The American Academy of Arts and Letters said: “The music of Kati Agócs reveals a wonderfully accessible lyricism that unfolds with both drama and complexity…it is music that seems to come directly from nature.
 It reaches the hearer through melody and clear design, with its soulful directness and its naturalness of dissonance.”

 Born in 1975 in Canada of Hungarian and American parents, Kati Agócs earned doctoral and Masters degrees from the Juilliard School, where her principal teacher was Milton Babbitt, and has served on the composition faculty at the New England Conservatory in Boston since 2008.
 She is also an alumna of the Aspen Music School, Tanglewood Music Festival, Sarah Lawrence College, and Lester B. Pearson College of the Pacific (United World Colleges).
 She has written on recent American and Hungarian music for Tempo, and wrote a candid inside glimpse into the new-music scene in Hungary for The Musical Times.
 She had previously spearheaded an exchange program between the Juilliard School and the Liszt Academy in Budapest.
 As a result of these activities, the progressive Vienna-based publication Bécsi Napló credited her with raising the visibility of Hungarian composers abroad.
 Kati Agócs is a citizen of the United States, Canada, and Hungary (European Union).
-Her works are published by Kati Agócs Music and, as of June 2019, will be distributed internationally by Theodore Front Musical Literature.
+Her works are published by Kati Agócs Music and, as of June 2019, are distributed internationally by Theodore Front Musical Literature.